Joseph Mburu

 A z score is a statistical measure that shows how many standard deviations a value is from the mean of a dataset.
 Simply stated, a z score tells you whether a number is above or below the average and by how much.
 For instance, if you scored 85 on a test where the average was […]

-Read MoreHow to Find Probability From Z Score using Z Tables
+Read MoreHow to Find Probability with Z Score

 November 3, 2025